 Beginning Your Startup Journey

-Contact The Law Office of Paul H. Spitz today to learn how we can help you on your journey to successfully creating your startup.
+Paul Spitz is an experienced startup attorney.
+Contact us today to learn how we can help you on your journey to successfully creating your startup.
 As a 2x entrepreneur himself, Paul will be able to empathize and understand the blind-spots you have in regard to legal issues surrounding the company and your employees.
 We will be here to help you at every stage of your startup journey.
 Schedule your initial consultation today.